- TOP CITIES

 Some of the common health complications of heart failure include:

-Kidneys make a protein called erythropoietin, which helps in the synthesis of new red blood cells.
-Kidney damage from heart failure prevents the body from making enough erythropoietin thereby causing anemia.
+Anemia: Kidney damage from heart failure prevents the body from making enough erythropoietin (which helps in the synthesis of new red blood cells) causing anemia.

 Living With Heart Failure